KonradStanski/androidAutomate/README.md

 from androidAutomateAPI import Device import time
 # Argument is determined from `adb devices` command.
 In this case it is a Samsung s5
-s5 = Device("97342cf1")
+myDevice = Device("0283548d344b7a24")

-# Search for the intagram app
+# Search for the youtube app
-s5.searchApp("insta")
+myDevice.searchApp("youtube")

-# Using the name found, launch the instagram app
+# Using the name found, launch the youtube app
-s5.launchApp("com.instagram.android")
+myDevice.launchApp("com.google.android.youtube")

 # Wait for app to load
 time.sleep(2)

-# swipe to get into the camera
+# swipe up a couple times to browse videos
-s5.inputSwipe(0, 1000, 1000, 1000)
+for i in range(4):
+	myDevice.inputSwipe(500, 1300, 500, 400)
+	time.sleep(0.2)
 ```

 ## API Reference